mattbierner/lekker/README.md

 - What you expected to happen.
 - What actually happened.

-### Request a Feature
+### Request a feature
 If you have any ideas on how Lekker could be improved, please [submit a feature request][newIssue].

 If there you'd like to see another toy supported, either:

 - Submit a PR that adds support.
-- Or send my a new copy of the toy (along with relevant API documentation) so that I can integrate support into into the app.
+- Or send my a new copy of the toy (along with relevant API documentation) so that I can integrate support into the app.

 ### Code